 Food Hall and Entertainment Use Leasing: Practical Considerations, Key Provisions for Landlords and Tenants

-This CLE webinar will explore the unique issues facing both landlords and tenants negotiating leases for food halls and entertainment uses--from motion picture theaters to concert venues to sports arenas.
-Our panel will advise on how best to draft basic lease provisions, construction issues, percentage rent, co-tenancy, maintenance and other vital issues, and provide guidance on how to address the risks associated with such arrangements.
+This CLE course will explore the unique issues facing landlords and tenants negotiating leases for food halls and entertainment uses--from motion picture theaters to concert venues to sports arenas.
+Our panel will advise on how best to draft basic lease provisions, construction issues, percentage rent, co-tenancy, maintenance, and other vital issues, as well as provide guidance on addressing the risks associated with such arrangements.